Tool Studio¶

 21 · Korean-domain services - Upbit, Bithumb, Naver, Kakao, KMA, KOFIC, KRX, MOLIT, MFDS.

-The app ships with a bundled catalog of 86 default tools across five JSON source bundles.
+The app ships with a bundled catalog of 88 default tools across six JSON source bundles.
 They are ready to call from chat the moment a model provider is connected, and they also serve as editable references when you start writing your own.

-The MCP server does not expose all of them by default.
-A preset decides the starting subset, and include / exclude rules layer per-tool tweaks on top.
-Each preset stands on its own — Dev Essentials, Korea Toolkit, and File Toolkit do not automatically inherit Starter 5 (only getCurrentTime and evalExpression carry through deliberately).
+Not all of them are Local-Passed (active) by default.
+A preset decides the starting Local-Passed subset, and include / exclude rules layer per-tool tweaks on top.
+Each preset stands on its own - Dev Essentials, Korea Toolkit, and File Toolkit do not automatically inherit Starter 5 (only getCurrentTime and evalExpression carry through deliberately).

 | Preset | Tools exposed | Notes |